 -

 Define the problem before you call anyone.
 “We need to be more efficient” is not a brief.
 “Our order-to-delivery cycle is 14 days and should be 5” is a brief.
+The more specific your problem statement, the better the proposals you’ll receive.
+Our guide to hiring a consultant walks through the full evaluation process from brief to contract.

 -